Lipid Panel Test

 Lipid Profile Blood Test - More Information

 Historically, lipid panel testing was performed on adults as they reached their late 30s and beyond.
 After all, along with the CBC test and CMP blood test, the lipid panel blood test has been a core part of medical lab testing for decades.
 In recent years, lipid screening has been recommended on earlier age groups due to worsening diets in children and the increasing incidence of cardiovascular disease in younger people.
-In fact, several organizations, including the American Academy of Pediatrics (AAP) now recommend that children around the age of 10 get a lipid and cholesterol screening to check for any severe abnormalities or genetic conditions that might lead to lipid abnormalities that require active management.
+In fact, several organizations now recommend that children around the age of 10 get a lipid and cholesterol screening to check for any severe abnormalities or genetic conditions that might lead to lipid abnormalities that require active management.

 Because the lipid profile blood test uses equipment that is standard in almost every laboratory, getting a lipid panel near you simply requires finding a convenient Quest Diagnostics lab location.
 An 8-12 hour overnight fast is recommended before getting this test done and, on the day of the test, a small sample of blood will be drawn for analysis.
 Some have questioned the necessity of routine fasting before the lipid test but it is still generally recommended.
 Once the blood is drawn, blood levels of the components of the lipid panel will be measured.
 As can be seen on the sample lipid profile lab results, the individual lipid levels will be reported as numerical values and the lab will provide a reference range for comparison.